-Every Iranian 18 or over, including those living abroad, may vote.
-For this presidential election, there are 50,483,192 eligible voters.
-The Elections Office compiles an overview of the number of eligible voters for each election using information provided by Iran's Statistical Center; the Civil and Registration Office; and statistical experts in the offices of Governor Generals in Iran's 31 provinces.
+Every Iranian 18 or over, including those living abroad, may vote in the presidential election.
+For the municipal elections, every Iranian 18 or over who is living in Iran may vote.

+For the 2017 presidential election, there are around 55,000,000 eligible voters.
+The Elections Office compiles an overview of the number of eligible voters for each election using information provided by